 7. Consider your own development needs

 Part of your role is developing and supporting other staff, so it is important you are well placed and feeling confident in your role.
 Our five-session training program is designed to support new and existing maths subject leaders both within and beyond Hertfordshire looking to enhance their contribution to improving maths across the school.
-‘Becoming a highly effective mathematics subject leader’ begins on Thursday 27th September 2018, with four additional dates across 2018/19).
+‘Becoming a highly effective mathematics subject leader’ begins on Thursday 26th September 2019, with four additional dates across 2019/20).
 Delegates will develop their capacity to evaluate teaching and learning across a range of evidence to drive improvement throughout the school.
-There is also a parallel five-session course for ‘becoming a highly effective English subject leader’.
+There is also a parallel five-session course for ‘Becoming a highly effective English subject leader’.

 Education Endowment Foundation (2018) ‘Putting evidence to work: A school’s guide to implementation guidance report’ available here.